 \subsubsection{Approaches Based on Fully Convolutional Networks}

-Rather than exploiting anchor-based region proposal networks, \citet{li_vehicle_2016} were pioneers by extending the idea of fully convolutional networks (FCNs) \citep{long_fully_2015} to 3DOD.
-The proposed 3D FCN does not need candidate regions for detection but implicitly predicts objectness over the entire image.
+Rather than exploiting anchor-based region proposal networks, \citet{li_vehicle_2016} pioneered the idea of extending fully convolutional networks (FCNs) \citep{long_fully_2015} to 3DOD.
+The proposed 3D FCN does not require candidate regions for detection, but implicitly predicts objectness over the entire image.
 Instead of generating multiple anchors over the feature map, the bounding box then gets directly determined over the objectness regions. \citet{li_3d_2017} further extend this approach in their successor model by going from depth map data to a spatial volumetric representation derived from a LiDAR point cloud.

 \citet{kim_lidar_2017} use a two-stage approach, initially predicting candidates in a projection representation based on edge filtering.
-Leveraging the edge detection, objects get segmented and unique box proposals are generated based on the edge boundaries.
+Leveraging edge detection, objects get segmented and unique box proposals are generated based on the edge boundaries.
 In the second stage, the authors then apply a region-based FCN to the region of interest.

 \citet{meyer_sensor_2019, meyer_lasernet_2019} both employ a mean shift clustering for detection.
 They use an FCN to predict a distribution over 3D boxes for each point of the feature map independently.
 In conclusion, points on the same object should predict a similar distribution.
-To eliminate natural noise of the prediction, they combine per-point-prediction through a mean shift clustering.
+To eliminate the natural noise of the prediction, they combine per-point prediction through mean shift clustering.
 Since all distributions are class-dependent and multimodal, the mean shift has to be performed for each class and modality separately.
-For efficiency reasons, mean shift clustering is carried out over box centers instead of box corners, reducing the dimensionality.
+For efficiency reasons, mean shift clustering is performed over box centers instead of box corners, thereby reducing dimensionality.

-Further representatives using FCNs are \citet{yang_hdnet_2018, yang_pixor_2018} who use hierarchical multi-scale feature maps, and \cite{wang_frustum_2019-1} who apply a sliding-window-wise application of FCN.
-These networks output pixelwise predictions at a single stage, with each prediction corresponding to a 3D object estimate.
+Further representatives using FCNs are \citet{yang_hdnet_2018, yang_pixor_2018}, who use hierarchical multi-scale feature maps, and \cite{wang_frustum_2019-1}, who apply a sliding-window-wise application of an FCN.
+These networks output pixel-wise predictions at a single stage, with each prediction corresponding to a 3D object estimate.